 Read our endorsements here:

-Bethesda Drug Rehabilitation is such a safe environment and all the staff are highly qualified and masters in the field of recovering from addictions.
+Bethesda Residential Sobriety is such a safe environment and all the staff are highly qualified and masters in the field of recovering from addictions.
 I’m grateful for the changes they have made in my Fiancés life and if it had not been for their help and guidance, I would have lost my future wife.

 Bethesda steered my hopelessly addicted daughter into over 8 years of recovery from addiction so far – this has restored an utterly broken family into a family unit which is now stronger than it ever was – forever grateful!!